danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-01-making-swift-package-assets-work-in-swiftui-previews.md

 }
 ```

 We then have to define the package name.
-The pattern used to be `LocalPackages_<ModuleName>` for iOS, but the new format is:
+The pattern was `LocalPackages_<ModuleName>` for iOS, but the new format is:

 ```swift
 extension Bundle {